kissmetrics/km-support/_posts/2010-01-04-testing-km.md

 ### Method 2: Use Your Web Browser’s Developer Tool
 For those familiar with using their web browser’s developer tools, you can also refer to the browser’s Network activity.
-As you browse during testing, look for requests to `trk.kissmetrics.com`; these tracking URLs will be structured according to our [API specifications][specs].
+As you browse during testing, look for requests to `trk.kissmetrics.com`; these tracking URLs will be structured according to our [API specifications][4].

 ![Use Your Web Browser’s Developer Tool][#5]